-I LOVE waking up early, getting ready, and getting a bunch of stuff done before the rest of the world (or at least my family) wakes up.
+I LOVE waking up early, getting ready for my day, and accomplishing half my to-do list before the rest of the world wakes up.

 After I’m up, my mornings go as follows…

 - Drink a bunch of water and go to the bathroom (read more about why I drink more than 100 oz. of water each day).

 - Wet my hair with a spray bottle, towel dry it, and comb it.

-- Make my bed and get dressed while my hair dries and my face cream “soaks in”.
+- Make my bed and get dressed while my hair dries (it takes 5 minutes to dry!)

 After I’m physically dressed and ready, I head to my computer to cross off a few of my to-dos.

 - Send out any necessary emails or messages.

-- Respond to any blog comments and social media posts from the last 10 hours or so.
+- Respond to any blog comments and social media posts from the previous day.

-- Re-read my blog post for that day.
+- Re-read my blog post for that morning.

 - Look over my to-do list and get started on a shorter project if time allows.